samagra44/pyCompiler/README.md

 - **Code Execution**: Users can write and execute Python code in the browser.
 - **Syntax Highlighting**: The code editor includes syntax highlighting for better code readability.
 - **Error Handling**: Real-time error feedback for a smoother coding experience.
-- **User Authentication**: Secure user authentication system for personalized experiences.
-- **User Dashboard**: Keep track of your executed code snippets and revisit them in your user dashboard.

 ## Requirements